flutter/flutter/CONTRIBUTING.md

 Running the analyzer
 --------------------

 When editing Flutter code, it's important to check the code with the analyzer.
 There are two main ways to run it.
-In either case you will want to run `flutter update-packages --upgrade` first, or you will get version conflict issues or bogus error messages about core clases like Offset from `dart:ui`.
+In either case you will want to run `flutter update-packages` first, or you will get bogus error messages about core classes like Offset from `dart:ui`.

 For a one-off, use `flutter analyze --flutter-repo`.
 This uses the `analysis_options_repo.yaml` file at the root of the repository for its configuration.